 The moral of the story

-After 30 years in the PC camp and riding the Windows pony for as long as it has been around, I recently defected to MacLand.
-Although there are still a few annoyances I need to figure out, I am very happy with the move.
+After 30 years in the PC camp and riding the Windows pony for as long as it has been around, I finally defected to MacLand.
+It was a surprisingly easy journey, I am very happy with the move.
 In a nutshell, since I’ve moved to the Mac, I feel like the OS has gotten the heck out of my way.